UPPMAX/linux-command-line-201/docs/sessions/awk/README.md

 !!! info "Learning outcomes"

+    - Learners can use `awk`
+    - Learners have practiced using a book on `awk`
     - Learners can use `awk` in pipes
     - Learners can use `awk` to read a specific column
     - Learners can use `awk` to transform text
     - Learners can use regular expressions in `awk`

 This is a very powerful command which finds patterns in a file and can perform arithmetic/string operations.
 You can use it to transform data files and produce formatted reports.